chasewnelson/SARS-CoV-2-ORF3d/README.md

 		* `tally_epitope_coverage.py`: tally epitope coverage in a sliding window
 		* `epitope_MHCI.R`: analyze MHC class I epitopes for Figure 3A
 		* `epitope_MHCII.R`: analyze MHC class II epitopes for Figure 3A
+		* `hydrophobicity_profiles_ORF3a.R`: analyze hydrophobicity profiles of the peptides encoded by the three forward-strand frames of *ORF3a* for Figure 3B, Figure 3—figure supplement 2, and Figure 3—figure supplement 3
 	* [**Figure 4**.
 Amino acid variation in proteins encoded by genes overlapping *ORF3a* in viruses of the species *Severe acute respiratory syndrome-related coronavirus*](#figure-4).
 	* [**Figure 5**.
 Natural selection analysis of viral nucleotide differences at three hierarchical evolutionary levels](#figure-5).
 		* `SARS-CoV-2_locate_genes.pl`: automatically find the coordinates of each SARS-CoV-2 gene in a nucleotide multiple sequence alignment